Maxwell013/Maxwell013/README.md

 - 👋 Hi, I’m @Maxwell013
-- 👀 I’m interested in coding, health, and organization
+- 👀 I’m interested in coding, frontend and backend
-- 🌱 I’m currently learning to code in Python and C
+- 🌱 I’m currently learning to code in Python